Frequently Asked Questions

 A. Indefinitely.
 There is no planned rated increase or decrease.
 It is 'permanent'

-in that sense, but the communications industry is dynamically and radically changing so your rates could be affected by some unforeseen event like a government tariff change, or a market wide change.
-You should have little fear of an increase.
+so your rates could be affected by some unforeseen event like a government tariff

 Q. Some companies offer a free switch back to my old carrier if I'm not